leethobbit/netbox_plugin_voip/README.md

 # NetBox VOIP Plugin
-This is a VOIP plugin for [Netbox](https://github.com/netbox-community/netbox).
+This was a work-in-progress VOIP plugin for [Netbox](https://github.com/netbox-community/netbox).
 Based on the Django app skeleton that can be found [here](https://github.com/k01ek/netbox-plugin-skeleton).

+NOTE: I have not completed this plugin, and it is only partially functional.

 ## The Purpose of this Plugin
 This VOIP plugin is being created for two main reasons: